-Guide to the white village of Cazorla, in Jaen province, Andalucia, Spain in the foothills of the Sierra de Cazorla, the largest Parque Natural in Spain
+The white village of Cazorla, in Jaen province, Andalucia, Spain is in the foothills of the Sierra de Cazorla, the largest Parque Natural in Spain

 At an elevation of 836 metres above sea level on the western foothills of the Sierra de Cazorla, the largest Parque Natural in Spain, Cazorla has a somewhat cooler climate during summer than the hot plains towards the provincial capital, Jaen.
 At night it can be quite chilly even during the summer months.
 The Sierras east of the town attract clouds that can linger on the peaks well into the day and it is not unusual for the town to have a light evening downpour.
 During the winter it is, as you might expect, cold.